Skip to main content

 Crosses Above / Crosses Below

-• Use this condition to describe the exact moment where the value of one term changes from is above to is below or vice versa.
+These conditions describe the exact moment when one value transitions from being above to below, or vice versa.

-• Being sensitive to the moment of change, this condition works great for strategies based on technical analysis.
+Because it focuses on the point of change, this condition is ideal for strategies based on technical analysis.

 Example: